WELCOME TO ECM

 NEWS ABOUT ECM

 After fifty-two years at 1021 Denison Ave, the ECM Board of Directors elected to relocate the ministry to 904 Sunset, just two blocks away from our previous location, where we built a new, more versatile and energy-efficient building that will serve as our campus center for future generations of K-State students and the Manhattan community.
-It has been a long two years developing and building the ministry but it is now finished!
-Come check us out and see for yourself.
+Now that the building is finished, we're excited for the next fifty years of ministry at K-State.